a1d3nmam3d0v/fem-qr-code-component/README.md

 ### Continued development

-For future projects, I plan to explore using a CSS or JS framework.
-For this component, I intentionally focused on foundational HTML and CSS and making a lightweight solution as a framework would have been unnecessary overhead.
+For future projects, I intend to explore using a CSS or JavaScript framework.
+However, for this particular component, I deliberately prioritized foundational HTML and CSS, opting for a lightweight solution, as a framework would have introduced unnecessary complexity.

 ### Useful resources